February 2nd: UKBA raid West African Restaurant, Old Kent Road, near Elephant and Castle.

 Unfortunately, UKBA had managed to surround three people before supporters could get to them.
 One group of immigration officers questioned the three women, while others physically blocked supporters from getting near them to inform them of their legal rights.
 Some police officers assisting the operation refused to show their badge numbers and tried to intimidate supporters into turning off their cameras.
 UKBA officers held their victims in the restaurant for approximately half an hour before leaving, supported by extra police back-up.

 Sadly, they managed to arrest one Nigerian woman and took her with them to their base at Beckett House, near London Bridge (60-68 St Thomas Street London SE1 3QU).
 Arrested people are often imprisoned at the “short term holding facility” at Beckett House before being moved on to detention centres.
 Still, they had probably expected a much bigger catch.
 People from Anti Raids were there to show solidarity with the restaurant workers, customers, and the many people who are regularly subject to these racist immigration controls in London.
-While the UKBA were still in the restaurant, they also went to visit other restaurants and businesses on the street to inform everyone of what was happening.
+While the UKBA were still in the restaurant, activists also went to visit other restaurants and businesses on the street to inform everyone of what was happening.

 This raid was not in isolation